evan-lloyd/graphpatch/README.md

 ```

 # Demos
 See the [demos](https://github.com/evan-lloyd/graphpatch/tree/main/demos) for some practical usage examples.
+The ROME GPT-2 demo can also be run [on Collab](https://colab.research.google.com/drive/1JlSp7Ckikb_r1bHvzHzphvR7nHPq_kbJ?usp=sharing).

 # Documentation
 See the full documentation on [Read the Docs](https://graphpatch.readthedocs.io/en/latest/).